Palliative and Complex Care Team

 Hospital at Home is a paediatric community nursing service supporting children (0-16 years old) and their families within their own homes to facilitate recovery from short term acute childhood illnesses.
 The service supports GPs and the University Hospital of North Midlands to offer a safer alternative for unnecessary hospital admissions and support early discharge where safe to do so.

 - Admission to the service is completed via telephone referral from GP, Paediatric Consultant or Advanced Nurse Practitioner.
-All patients are measured SEPSIS guidelines 2016 and PEWS alongside the urgent care pathway.
+All patients are measured SEPSIS guidelines 2016 Partners in Paediatrics (PIP) 2018-2020, alongside the urgent care pathway

 - The service does not receive referrals directly from parents.